Find Trade Colleges

 $58,060 Median Salary

-Types of Degrees Instrumentation Technology Majors Are Getting
+Types of Degrees Instrumentation Tech Majors Are Getting

-The following table lists how many instrumentation technology graduations there were for each degree level during the last year for which data was available.
+The following table lists how many instrumentation technology graduations there were in 2021-2022 for each degree level.

 Education Level Number of Grads